 The University Nurse is available for consultation on minor ailments and first aid.
-Prescription medicine and injections may be given on orders of a physician, but the student must pay for all medicine and physician charges.
+Prescription medicine and injections may be given on a physician's orders, but the student must pay for all medicine and physician charges.
 Allergy shots will not be given on the HPU campus.
 (Allergy shots must be given in a physician's office or medical facility.)